-As discussed in more detail in the MOVES Technical Guidance, MOVES allows for multiple approaches in developing a regional emissions analysis, which may result in small differences in results.
-EPA recommends that the same approach be used in any analysis that compares two or more cases (e.g., the SIP budget and the regional emissions analysis for transportation conformity).
+As discussed in more detail in the MOVES Technical Guidance, MOVES allows for multiple approaches in developing a regional emissions analysis, which may result in small differences in results.18 EPA recommends that the same approach be used in any analysis that compares two or more cases (e.g., the SIP budget and the regional emissions analysis for transportation conformity).
 Per 40 CFR 93.105(c)(1)(i), interagency consultation must be used to evaluate and choose model or models and associated methods and assumptions for conformity determinations.
 If different approaches are used for the SIP budget and the regional emissions analysis for practical reasons, interagency consultation should be used to determine how to address (and minimize) any differences in results.
 The methods used to develop inventories should be fully documented in the SIP and conformity determination.

-&lt;sup>18 See the most current version of the MOVES Technical Guidance, available at www.epa.gov/state-and-local-transportation/policy-and-technical-guidance-state-and-local-transportation#emission.
+18 See the most current version of the MOVES Technical Guidance, available at www.epa.gov/state-and-local-transportation/emission.